DoYouEvenBacon/LiveBusTracker/README.md

 # LiveBusTracker
 This web app is powered by Auckland Transport API and OpenLayers API which is based on OpenStreetMaps.
+The inital idea for this app was to have it show where the live locations of all the buses were, because the real-time board can be inaccurate especially during peak hours where the estimated arrival time would fluctuate up and down.
 ## Requirements
 - The latest web browser.
 (This web app was developed in Google Chrome.
 Certain css animations might not work in Safari.)
 - [An Auckland Transport API key](https://dev-portal.at.govt.nz/).